Benedictine College: Faith life

 Students are invited to pray the Divine Office with the monks in St. Benedict's Abbey or the sisters of Mount St. Scholastica Monastery.
 Lectio Divina is also offered at the Mount.

-There are several places of prayer on or adjacent to campus: St. Martin's Chapel, St. Benedict's Abbey Church, Outdoor Stations of the Cross, Guadalupe Chapel and St. Joseph Chapel in the Abbey.
-Retreats, conferences, and performances that college ministry offers to students includes Jam for the Lamb,” and BC Koinonia.
+There are several places of prayer on or adjacent to campus: St. Martin's Chapel, St. Benedict's Abbey Church, Outdoor Stations of the Cross, Guadalupe Chapel, and St. Joseph Chapel in the Abbey.
+Retreats, conferences, and performances that college ministry offers to students includes "Jam for the Lamb,” and BC Koinonia.

 The school built Mary's Grotto, located in the center of campus, and Archbishop Joseph Naumann dedicated it in 2009.
 It is one of three outdoor devotional spaces dedicated to Mary located on the campus.
 The grotto is the site of the May Crowning "send-off" of student vocations to the priesthood and religious life.
-The college is located within the Roman Catholic Archdiocese of Kansas City in Kansas, though it is not operated by the Archdiocese.
+The college is located within the Archdiocese of Kansas City in Kansas, though it is not operated by the Archdiocese.

 In 2014, the school renamed its student union the St. John Paul II Student Center on the day of Canonization of Pope John XXIII and Pope John Paul II.

 Campus

-Academic buildings

-The main buildings of Benedictine College are in many cases named for important persons in Benedictine College history.

-Residence halls
+It is located on bluffs overlooking the Missouri River.

 Athletics

 The Benedictine athletic teams are called the Ravens.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Heart of America Athletic Conference (HAAC) since the 1991–92 academic year.
 The Ravens previously competed as an NAIA Independent from 1962–63 to 1990–91; in the Central Intercollegiate Athletic Conference (CIC) from 1937–38 to 1961–62; as an Independent from January 1929 (during the 1928–29 school year) to 1936–37; and in the Kansas Collegiate Athletic Conference (KCAC) from 1902–03 to 1927–28.

-Benedictine competes in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, lacrosse, soccer, track & field (indoor and outdoor) and wrestling; while women's sports include basketball, cross country, lacrosse, soccer, softball, track & field (indoor and outdoor) and volleyball; and co-ed sports include cheerleading, dance and spirit squad.
+Benedictine competes in 20 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, football, lacrosse, soccer, track & field (indoor and outdoor), and wrestling; women's sports include basketball, cross country, lacrosse, soccer, softball, track & field (indoor and outdoor), and volleyball; and co-ed sports include cheerleading, dance, Athletic Band, and spirit squad.

-Benedictine's cheerleading and spirit squads have been recognized nationally.
-They also have an athletics band.